syncfusion-content/asp.netwebforms-docs/aspnet/Captcha/Getting-Started.md

 ## Create your first Captcha in ASP.NET

-This section enables you to configure the Captcha control in your ASP.NET WEB application and also in learning how to use Captcha with auto validation in Web forms.
+This section enables you to configure the Captcha control in your ASP.NET WEB application and also in learning how to use Captcha with auto validation in Web Forms.

 ![](Getting-Started_images/Getting-Started_img1.png)